 This tool is the recommended way to benchmark Futhark programs.
 Programs are compiled using the specified compiler (futhark-c by default), then run a number of times for each test case, and the average runtime printed on standard output.
+Test data is indicated as with futhark-test.
 A program will be ignored if it contains no data sets - it will not even be compiled.